WHAT WE DO

 The leader of the Supreme Court program is the youth Chief Justice.
 Depending on program enrollment, a First and/or Second Justice may also be added to the leadership team.
 These delegates present their cases, but then one of them must serve on and lead EACH deliberation team.
 Other leadership positions include the Attorney General (who leads the Judicial Review Committee), the Marshal, and the Deputy Marshal (both of whom are in charge of decorum and announcing cases in chambers).

 The Judicial Review Committee (JRC) is a small group of nominated students who lead deliberation on the constitutionality of bills in the legislative program.

 These delegates research and write stories and content related to local delegations, Pre-Government and Model Government conferences, and human interest stories related to the program.
 These stories are then published in a printed newspaper as well as online.
 This program area is also charged with documenting each year’s program through photos, video, and social media.

 Media delegates work together as a team to generate story ideas.
 Articles are assigned and need to be completed by the deadline that is determined by the Editor-in-Chief.
-Press Corps delegates must budget their time wisely in order to complete all necessary interviews, drafts, and edits of their articles.
+Media delegates must budget their time wisely in order to complete all necessary interviews, drafts, and edits of their articles.
 After completing assigned articles, delegates can usually work on a story of their choosing.
 Media delegates need to attend all status meetings throughout the Pre-Government and Model Government conferences and are responsible for keeping the Editor-in-Chief and Media Advisor informed of their location.